Last Updated on October 30, 2024 by Owen McGab Enaohwo

 2. Digital:

 As the digital economy continues to advance, so will the way people work.
 As a result, all business processes will increasingly be digital, and in the future, everything from employee recruitment to recognition will be done via Cloud software system.
-Companies thinking about HR and attracting and retaining talent will also need to dive deeper into security.
+Companies thinking about HR and attracting and retaining talent using various methods of recruitment will also need to dive deeper into security.
 User data security within a corporation will be paramount, and employees will demand high levels of encryption and protection for their devices and data.
 As digitalization continues to transform the workplace, so will the technologies employees use to interact with their employers.
 For example, how people use smartphones and wearables to manage their day-to-day activities will become increasingly important.
 In particular, the use of wearables in the workplace is rapidly increasing, with 10% of US companies already implementing wearables or IoT frameworks.

 3. Flexibility: